Tenant insurance for Ontario renters

 Bundle your tenant insurance and save

 Tenant insurance is really affordable, but if you bundle it with your car insurance, you could save even more money.
-As an outlet to over 70 of Canada’s best insurance providers, we have access to some of the best tenant and renter’s coverage at some of the best prices.
+As a brokerage for over 70 of Canada’s best insurance providers, we have access to some of the best tenant and renter’s coverage at some of the best prices.
 You’ll never have to shop around again, we’ll do it for you.

 Most tenant policies include the following coverage: